ryanmio/DecodeMe-/README.md

 By leveraging SSR, SSG, and ISR, the DecodeMe! app achieves a balance between dynamic content delivery, performance, and search engine optimization.

-## PageSpeed Insights
+### PageSpeed Insights
 https://pagespeed.web.dev/analysis/https-decodeme-app/t8rp5vvta9?form_factor=desktop

-## Dynamic SEO
+### Dynamic SEO
-For each game result page, we dynamically generate metadata tags such as title, description, and Open Graph (OG) tags.
-This ensures that each shared result has its own unique metadata, improving its visibility and shareability on social media platforms and search engines.
+Server side rendering allows DecodeMe! to generate dynamic metadata tags such as title, description, and Open Graph (OG) tags.
+This means that when a user shares their game results, the SEO and sharing metadata can be customized to the user's game results instead of being generic for the app.

 Example from results/[shareId].js:
 ```javacript